 FHA Loan Benefits at a Glance

-One of, if not the biggest advantage to an FHA loan is that only a 3.5% down payment is required for home loan purchase.
+One of, if not the biggest advantage to an FHA loan is that only a 3.5% down payment is required for home loan purchase for borrowers with a credit score of 580 or above.
 This number is a lot smaller than other conventional types which will ask for anywhere from 5-20% of the loan.

 It should also be noted that combining the FHA loan with a down payment assistance program could potentially mean only needing to put 0.5% down.